MinBZK/ai-validation/docs/Projects/TAD/reporting_standard.md

 2. Capturing additional *measurements* on fairness and bias, such as for example SHAP-values.
 3. Capturing *assessments*

-The standards does not contain all fields present in the Hugging Face specification: the fields that are

-- optional in the HuggingFace specification, AND
-- are very specific to the HugginFace interface
+The standards does not contain all fields present in the Hugging Face specification: the fields that are optional in the HuggingFace specification, AND are specific to the HugginFace interface are ommited.

-are ommited.
+The standard will be written in yaml.
+Some preliminary remarks about the standard:
+1. At this point size considerations of the resulting yaml have not been taken into account.
+It can very well be that some measurements (such as SHAP values) and assessments will make the file unneccecarily big.
+If this is the case, and turns out to be a problem, it can be necessary to revise the standard.

+## Specification of the standard

+The standard will be written in yaml.
+An example is given in the next section.
 The standard contains the following information.

-## Specification of the standard

 ### 1. General information